severian42/Symbolic-Emergence-Field-Analysis/README.md

 ## Contact

-For questions or discussions, you can reach me at beckettdillon42@gmail.com.
+If you would like to discuss potential commercial licensing for your use case and industry, and for any other questions or discussions, you can reach me at beckettdillon42@gmail.com.

 ---